-The cost of life insurance depends on a variety of factors that can include your age, your gender and whether or not you smoke.
+The cost of life insurance depends on a variety of factors that can include your age, sex, whether or not you smoke and how much insurance you are taking out.
 Typically, males will pay more for life insurance than females.
-For example, according to Canstar’s research, a non-smoking woman in her 30s would pay about $35.49 per month on average for a direct life insurance policy with a benefit of $500,000.
-In comparison, a non-smoking man in his 30s would pay approximately 30% more ($46.35 a month on average) for the same amount of cover, based on the policies considered in our latest Star Ratings.
+For example, according to Canstar’s research, a non-smoking woman in her 30s would pay $34 per month on average for a direct life insurance policy with a benefit of $500,000.
+In comparison, a non-smoking man in his 30s would pay $46 a month on average, about 35% more for the same amount of cover, based on the policies considered in our latest Star Ratings.

 To give you an idea of life insurance costs for men and women of different age groups and smoking statuses, Canstar has calculated the average monthly premiums across the life insurance providers we rate.

-However, it’s important to note that price isn’t everything.
-If you do decide to take out life insurance, you might also like to consider the type of life insurance available (for example, whether you bundle your life cover with TPD, trauma or income protection cover), the level of cover, and whether any exclusions apply.
+It’s important to note that price isn’t everything.
+If you do decide to take out life insurance, you might also like to consider the type of life insurance available (e.g., whether you bundle your life cover with total and permanent disability (TPD), trauma or income protection cover), the level of cover, and whether any exclusions apply.

 If it looks like you may be paying too much for your life insurance, or you think you’re not getting enough coverage for your premiums, it may be time to shop around.

 Canstar’s Direct Life Insurance Star Ratings compare both the cost and features of the direct life insurance products in our database.
-By choosing a 5-Star rated product, you may be able to shave money off your monthly life insurance premium.
-For example, according to Canstar’s research, a non-smoking female in her 40s could save $28.47 a month on average by choosing a 5-Star rated life insurance policy, compared to a non-5-Star rated policy.
+By choosing a 5-Star rated product, you may be able to save money on your monthly life insurance premium.
+For example, according to Canstar’s research, a non-smoking female in her 30s could save $14.84 a month (or $178.08 a year) on average by choosing a 5-Star rated life insurance policy, compared to a non-5-Star rated policy.

 If you’re comparing life insurance policies, the comparison table below displays some of the policies currently available on Canstar’s database for a 30-39 year old non-smoking male working in a professional occupation.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical) and features links direct to the providers’ websites.
 Use Canstar’s life insurance comparison selector to view a wider range of policies.